 Interviews are held as often as the committee needs them.
 Applicants will be notified by email when they are scheduled to interview.
 This will happen after the applicant has passed the aptitude test.

 Online applications are accepted all year long and are available 24/7 at by clicking here.

 The academic year usually begins in September and ends in May.
 Classes are held twice a week in the evenings from 5:30 pm to 9:30 pm

 Healthcare typically starts after 3-4 months of working and Pension contributions begin when the apprentice becomes a member of the local union; This typically is after the first year of the apprenticeship.

 The Inside Program has an administrative fee of $1,000 per year and the Residential Program has an administrative fee of $800 per year.
 First year apprentices are able to split these payments: half due in the fall at the start of class and half due in the spring.
 After the first year, apprentices will pay the full amount each fall before the start of classes.

 The Inside program is 5 years long.

 There is a $15.00 processing fee per application per program.

-Yes, the JATC does need an official copy of your high school transcripts to complete the application process.
+Yes!
+The JATC does need an official copy of your high school transcripts to complete the application process.
+This means that the JATC must receive your transcripts in the mail or in an email directly from your high school.
+We will also accept a sealed envelope brought into our office.
 If you have a GED, that must be submitted along with your official high school transcripts for the courses completed.
-If you have an associates degree or higher, those transcripts will suffice in lieu of official high school transcripts.
+If you have an associates degree or higher, those official transcripts will suffice in lieu of official high school transcripts.